 - Physician’s Order for Life Sustaining Treatment (POLST) reflects the patient’s wishes in the form of a Physician’s Order and should be considered by those with a life expectancy of one year or less.
 POLST is effective across treatment settings and enhances the chance that the patient’s wishes will be respected.

 Ending Medical Treatment

-ELLP advocates for people with cancer and other serious illnesses so they may receive the best possible medical care.
+ELLP advocates for people with serious illnesses so they may receive the best possible medical care.
 However, at some point in time, managing a condition as chronic or achieving a cure may no longer be possible.
 When this occurs, every patient in the United States has the right to accept or to reject life prolonging medical treatment, including medications, feeding tubes, ventilators and cardiac devices.
 Decisions about accepting, forgoing or directing withdrawal of life prolonging treatment may change the timing of death and should be discussed fully and openly with physicians.
 Patients who choose to decline or to cease life prolonging treatment should receive palliative care to minimize discomfort.
 In this way, quality of life may be improved while recognizing that time of death may be advanced.

 If pain and/or other distressing symptoms are not relieved with aggressive, conventional palliative care, a patient has the right to choose palliative sedation – an intervention where the patient is sedated to unconsciousness and food and fluid are withheld until death arrives.